josephandrew11/20252R0136DATA30400/README.md

 # 20252R0136DATA30400
 A project for hierarchical multi-label text classification of product reviews.

-> **🏆 Best Score Reproduction**
+> # 🏆 Best Score Reproduction

->
-> Run `04_mpnet_coreclass_mlp.ipynb` to reproduce the highest Kaggle score achieved in this project.
+> Run `10_coreclass_mlp_gat_selftrain_EMA_modified_dynamic_topk.ipynb` to reproduce the best Kaggle F1 score achieved in this project.
-> This notebook contains the optimized MPNet → core-class → MLP pipeline validated through extensive experiments.
+This notebook implements the final taxonomy-aware pipeline, which combines an MLP document encoder, GAT-based label encoding over the taxonomy, EMA-stabilized self-training, and a dynamic top-k (2–3) prediction strategy validated.